dtretyakov/node-tools/README.md

-# Node.js Tools for Visual Studio 2012

-*Node Tools* is extension for Visual Studio which provides support for editing and debugging node.js applications.
+*Node.js Tools for Visual Studio* is extension for Visual Studio which provides support for editing and debugging node.js applications.

 ----